Skip to main content

 }

-Accurate brand and style information is important for the authentication process.
+Accurate item information is important for the authentication process.
 Consult Entrupy documentation or support for a list of supported brand identifiers and naming conventions if unsure.

 3. Starting the Capture Flow